 - In the form’s tax classification box, if you’re taxed as a disregarded entity (see the definition above), check the "individual/sole proprietor" box, not the limited liability company box.
 If you’re an LLC with more than one owner, you’re automatically taxed as a partnership and should select the LLC box, using the letter P for partnership.

-When it comes to collecting and securely storing important documents like W-9 forms, Adobe Acrobat Sign removes the steps of printing out and filing physical paperwork, resulting in faster turnarounds.
-Plus, you can store completed forms securely in Adobe Document Cloud for easier access to critical information.
+When it comes to collecting and more securely storing important documents like W-9 forms, Adobe Acrobat removes the steps of printing out and filing physical paperwork, resulting in faster turnarounds.
+Plus, you can store completed tax forms in Adobe Document Cloud for easier access to this critical information.